beatfreaker/afExplorer/readme.md

 ## Overview

-A `Reflux` application; A file explorer with associated editors and viewers.
+A `Reflux` File Explorer application with associated viewers and editors.

 ## Install